 Forest School happens weekly throughout the year.
 All children in Reception and Year one children attend Forest School for one block of sessions each year to develop their resilience, risk taking abilities and oracy.
 There are many bespoke opportunities for children in all year groups to attend and progress their skills and experiences.

-Using our wonderful outdoor space, we have grown many different vegetables which are then used at The Whyteleiciuos Café to serve to the children for dinner.
-We plant carrots, potatoes, tomatoes, corn on the cob, beetroot, lettuce, radishes, onions, broad beans, peas and runner beans.
-Growing their own food gives our children, across the year groups, a great opportunity to see where our food comes from and the whole process form planting seeds to harvesting food.
+Through our outdoor learning curriculum, we grow many different vegetables which are used at The Whytelicious Cafe for school dinners.
+Growing their own food gives our children, across the year groups, a great opportunity to see where our food comes from and the whole process from planting seeds to harvesting food.

-Our 4 chickens are cared for by the children at our school.
-Clover, Marigold, Iris and Bluebell provide a unique opportunity for the children to take responsibility and care for our pets enhancing their understanding of the commitment needed to keep animals.
+In our grounds, we have 4 chickens that are cared for by the children at our school.
+Clover, Marigold, Iris and Bluebell provide a unique opportunity for the children to take responsibility and care for our pets, enhancing their understanding of the commitment needed to keep animals.
 Children are responsible for collecting eggs, cleaning the run and changing the bedding to support their understanding of the importance of good pet care.
-Through the chicken adoption scheme, children get the opportunity to cuddle, feed and keep the eggs collected from the chickens.